What's in my energy bill?

 Government ‘green’ policies

-In fact, these levies account for only about 7% of household bills.
+In fact, these levies account for only about a tenth of household bills.
 They can be divided between support for energy efficiency, especially to help the less well-off insulate their homes, and for low-carbon electricity technologies.
-Low-carbon support will contribute about £60 to the average annual household energy bill of nearly £1,300 in the year to March 2016, according to Ofgem.
-Support for energy efficiency and vulnerable people will add about £35.
+Also, many vulnerable households also benefit from lower energy bills as a result of low-carbon support and energy efficiency.

-Because support for efficiency reduces energy consumption, the net effect of these low-carbon and efficiency measures is actually to reduce bills overall.
-Without them, DECC estimates that bills on average would be around 6% higher.
+Because support for efficiency reduces energy consumption, the net effect of these low-carbon and efficiency measures is to reduce bills overall.
+Analysis has shown that energy bills have now fallen back below 2008 levels.

-Green levies will rise through 2020, as energy companies progressively switch to a cleaner power system and invest in energy efficiency.
-However, the government has set a cap on low-carbon energy support under its Levy Control Framework.
-Despite an increase in subsidies, bills are forecast to fall.
+Green levies will rise through the early 2020s, as energy companies progressively switch to a cleaner power system and invest in energy efficiency.
+From mid-decade, a surge in low-cost renewables coming onto the grid will help to bring bills down.

 Transporting and distributing energy